-Snoqualmie Falls Brewing Company is a small, private company located in historic downtown Snoqualmie, Wash.
+Snoqualmie Falls Brewery is a small, private company located in historic downtown Snoqualmie, Wash.

 We commenced brewing operations in our new craft brewery near Snoqualmie Falls on Dec.
 20, 1997.
 Our original beers were formulated by Pat, and the initial batch of each was brewed by David, with Pat’s occasional assistance.
 Of Pat’s original beers, only Wildcat IPA remains today.

 On Jan.
 9, 1998, Rande Reed, formerly head brewer of Thomas Kemper and Pyramid, became head brewer at Snoqualmie Falls.
 Rande brought more than 12 years of experience to our brewery, and is responsible for the unfailingly consistent high quality of our beer.
-Rande is ably assisted with production by Kevin Gesell and Jacob Duensing.
-Michelle Virta is our outside sales manager.
+Rande retired in the summer of 2019, and was succeeded by Kevin Gesell, who is assisted by John Gilroy and Rob Germakian.
 Our Taproom opened in April 2006, and was remodeled and expanded in 2011.
-In 2013, partner Dave Eiffert took over as General Manager.
+Jeff Nelson is the Back of the House Manager, and Cameron Cottrell is the Front of the House Manager.
+In 2013, partner Dave Eiffert took over as Brewery Manager.

 Summer, 2013 John and Denise Snow came on as our newest co-owners.
 John is instrumental in prettying up the joint and keeping things in running order.

 New Years Day, 2018, Vojislav Kokeza (our landlord of many years) and Dalibor Marceta began the process of purchasing the brewery.
 On June 1, 2018, that purchase was completed.